lparra/discordjs-bot/README.md

 # discordjs-bot
-🤖 Build and deploy a discord bot with node and discord.js
+🤖 Build and Deploy a Discord bot with Node and Discord.js